Warren E. Burger Federal Building and U.S. Courthouse

-Located at the core of the Saint Paul Business District, the Warren E. Burger Federal Building and U.S. Courthouse stands seven stories.
-The building is named after Warren E. Burger, who was born in Saint Paul and served as Chief Justice of the United States from 1969-1986.
+Located at the core of the St. Paul Business District, the seven-story Warren E. Burger Federal Building and U.S. Courthouse is named after Warren E. Burger, the St. Paul native who served as Chief Justice of the United States from 1969-1986.

 Property Manager: Cha You

-Public Hours and Access The building is open to the public 7:00 a.m. to 5:00 p.m., Monday through Friday (except federal holidays).
+Public Hours and Access The building is open to the public 7:00 a.m.– 5:30 p.m.
+Monday through Friday (except federal holidays).
 All visitors must undergo security screening and present a valid identity card (such as a state driver’s license or federal ID) before gaining access to the building.

-Parking: Indoor and outdoor parking are available for tenants.
+Parking Indoor and outdoor parking spaces are available for tenants.
 Public parking is located nearby.